selirah/deel-autcomplete-component/questions.md

 ```

-In the example above, the `<h1>` element will be rendered because `condition*` is set to true.
+In the example above, the `<h1>` element will be rendered because `showTitle` is set to true.
 However, because the `<h1>` element is not wrapped in a parent element, rendering it just like that could lead to invalid HTML structure.
-If `condition`, there will not be any problem since no element will be rendered.
+If `showTitle` is false, there will not be any problem since no element will be rendered.

 Solving this issue can be done by always making sure that conditionally rendered elements are wrapped in a parent element before using fragments to maintain the HTML structure.
 <br>